sasa1977/con_cache/README.md

 )
 ```

-Creates separate linked process which will check item expiry every second.
-In this example, the default ttl for all items is 5 seconds.
+This example creates separate linked process which will check item expiry every second The default ttl for all cache items is 5 seconds.
 Since ttl_check is 1 second, the item lifetime might be at most 6 seconds.

 The item lifetime is renewed on every modification.
-However, reads don't extend ttl, but this can be changed when starting cache:
+Reads don't extend ttl, but this can be changed when starting cache:

 ```elixir
 cache = ConCache.start_link(